Dynamic self-loops in networks of passive and active binary elements

 The conditions above can be extended to the case of hysterons with finite microscopic hysteresis:

 where we have considered that the two hysterons have the same microscopic hysteresis, i.e. $\sigma_1 = \sigma_2 = \sigma$.
-Expectedly, for larger microscopic dissipation $\sigma > 0$, a portion of self-loops that would have been possible for binary spins are forbidden.
-More precisely, self-loop emerge for larger asymmetry, i.e. $|\Delta c| > |\Delta h^c + \sigma|$, and large enough couplings, i.e. $|c_{12}| > \sigma/2$ and $|c_{21}| > \sigma/2$.
-Note that, the same way as for spins, self-loops emerge only when the coupling coefficients have opposite signs, i.e. $c_{12}c_{21} < 0$ (strong asymmetry).
+Expectedly, for larger microscopic hysteresis $\sigma > 0$, some self-loops that would have been possible for binary spins are forbidden.
+More precisely, self-loops emerge for larger asymmetry, i.e. $|\Delta c| > |\Delta h^c + \sigma|$, and large enough couplings, i.e. $|c_{12}| > \sigma/2$ and $|c_{21}| > \sigma/2$.
+Note that, similarly as for spins, self-loops emerge only when the coupling coefficients have opposite signs, i.e. $c_{12}c_{21} < 0$ (strong asymmetry).

-Sampling $10^5$ different instances for different $\sigma$ and fixed $\Delta h^c = 1$, we look for a self-loop for any $H$, and represent the parameters leading to self-loops in the ($c_{12}$,$c_{21}$)-plane (Figs. \ref{fig:spins_vs_hysterons}).
+Sampling $10^5$ different instances for different $\sigma$ and fixed $\Delta h^c = 1$, we represent the parameters leading to self-loops in the ($c_{12}$,$c_{21}$)-plane (Figs. \ref{fig:spins_vs_hysterons}).
 In the limit of binary spins ($\sigma = 0$), we recover the necessary and sufficient conditions for self-loops to emerge, i.e. $c_{12}c_{21} < 0$ and $|\Delta c| > |\Delta h^c|$ (Fig. \ref{fig:spins_vs_hysterons}-a).
 For $\sigma > 0$, numerical results are consistent with the conditions given by Eqs. (\ref{eq:condition_sl_equal_spans}) (Figs. \ref{fig:spins_vs_hysterons}-b and c).
 We find similar results when the two hysterons' spans are different (not shown here).
 Altogether, at the level of $N = 2$ interacting elements, the microscopic hysteresis tends to prevent $L=4$ self-loops that would have been possible otherwise, but in all cases strong asymmetry is a necessary condition for self-loops to emerge.